syncfusion-content/javascript-docs/js/Chart/Axis.md

 **Additional**

-When the value of **rangePadding** property is **additional**, axis range will be rounded and an interval of the axis will be added as padding to the minimum and maximum values of the range.
+When the value of the **rangePadding** property is **additional**, axis range is rounded and an interval of the axis is added as padding to the minimum and maximum values of the range.

 {% highlight js %}